 Sarah Cowie (2008) Industrial Capitalism and the Company Town: Structural Power, Biopower and Identity in Nineteenth-Century Fayette, Michigan.
 Her PhD research was funded by a grant from the Wenner-Gren Foundation.
 Sarah is a tenured Associate Professor in the Department of Anthropology, University of Nevada, Reno.
-In 2016 she was selected as a Presidential Early Career in Science and Engineering (PECASE) fellow, which will fund her research for 5 years.
+From 2016 to 2021 she was a Presidential Early Career in Science and Engineering (PECASE) Fellow.

 Noah Thomas (2008) Seventeenth-Century Metallurgy on the Spanish Colonial Frontier: Transformations of Technology, Identity and Value.
 Noah lives in Ventura, California.
 His PhD research was funded by NSF Grant 0606747 and by a predoctoral fellowship from the Mellon Foundation.
 He published a monograph based on this research in 2018.